Italy: Matera, Otranto & the Puglia Coast

 Included Meals: Breakfast

-After enjoying an included breakfast at your hotel and a final morning and lunch on your own, a representative will meet you at 2:00 p.m. in the lobby for transportation to Bari.
-On arrival to Bari, you check in to your seaside hotel.
-The rest of the day is yours to enjoy at your leisure—perhaps explore the city, rest up in the hotel, or select a local restaurant for dinner.
-We provide detailed city information to help you plan your afternoon and evening.
+Upon arrival, you’ll check in to your seaside hotel.
+The remainder of the day is yours to enjoy as you wish—perhaps explore the city, relax at the hotel, or choose a local restaurant for dinner.
+We’ll provide detailed city information to help you make the most of your afternoon and evening.

 Included Meals: Breakfast